Multiple struck major mint error coin – 2020 India 10 Rupees

 - Please see the two photos for the amount of strikes and condition of this amazing 2020 10 Rupees Multiple Struck major mint error coin.

-- The obverse displays at least a ten or more strikes.
+- The obverse also displays at least five additional strikes, for a total of six or more strikes.

-- Most of these additional strikes are off-center and towards the K-9 (clock) position.
-There are six or more strikes in this region.
+- Most of these additional strikes are off-center and towards the K-8 to K9 (clock) position.

-- The multi-strikes elongated the coin greatly to the east from K6 to the K11 (clock) position on this 2020 10 Rupees Multiple Struck major mint error coin.
+- The multi-strikes elongated the coin slightly to the west from K7 to the K11 (clock) position on this 2020 10 Rupees Multiple Struck major mint error coin.

-- The reverse of this Multiple Struck major mint error coin displays a at least four strikes, with an additional region of close multi-strikes at K4 (clock) position which appear as short dashed lines.
+- The reverse of this Multiple Struck major mint error coin displays the same characteristics as the obverse.

-- This amazing 2020 10 Rupees Multiple Struck major mint error coin could have received up to 10 or more strikes.
+- The reverse clearly shows that this coin has been struck at least six times.
+The analysis of the reverse displays the second of multiple strikes much clearer as the digits on the dates are clearly separated.
+This amazing 2020 10 Rupees Multiple Struck major mint error coin could have received up to nine or more strikes.

 How are Multiple struck major mint error coin made?

 - In most cases when a major error coins is being produced, something has gone wrong in or just before the mint press striking chamber.
 Instead of a nice, neat, orderly line of planchets all behaving and patiently awaiting their turn in the striking chamber of the mint press, something goes wrong over a small period of time.
 Some of the planchets become upset in the the delivery line to the machine.